alimac/finding-the-entrance/README.md

 - Co-organizer of Drupal Lima meetup: shares knowledge through workshops and talks
 - Introduced by a friend to open source: ability to build sustainable career path
 - Goal: increase women's participation in the tech community
-- Learned more about people than tech: being a team player vs. lone wolf
 - Visibility converts into reputation, which gives opportunities to grow career-wise and as a person
-- Let's look at the Drupal island again
+- Let's look at the Drupal island one more time